tailcallhq/tailcallhq.github.io/docs/new-relic.md

 ---
-title: New Relic
+title: New Relic Integration
-description: "Discover how to enhance application performance with our guide on enabling and analyzing telemetry data in Tailcall.
-Learn to configure observability support using OpenTelemetry for insights into logs, metrics, and traces, with practical integration examples for platforms like Honeycomb.io, New Relic, and Datadog."
+description: "Learn to enhance application performance with Tailcall by enabling and analyzing telemetry data.
+This guide covers configuring OpenTelemetry for insights into logs, metrics, and traces, with practical examples for platforms like New Relic."
+slug: new-relic-integration

 sidebar_position: 3
 ---